 - The title screen◊ of Aleste 2 features redhead Ellinor Waizen and the title in red-orange lettering against a deep-blue background.

 - Singularity: only in the time-warped alternate-2011, though.
 In 1955, another color palette is used.
 This is to help show off the unnatural state of the world in 2011.

-- Sonic and Tails of the Sonic the Hedgehog series, where the titular hedgehog and his fox companion are colored blue and orange respectively.
+- Sonic and Tails, where the titular hedgehog and his fox companion are colored blue and orange, respectively.

 - The original Castlevania for the NES had most, if not all, of its foreground scenery orange, complete with many blue backdrops throughout the game.
 Even Simon's sprites were a yellow-orange to help him pop out.
 Averted in Vampire Killer for the MSX2, which used a color palette of more subdued browns and shades of gray.